AsterPieters/drunkster/README.md

 # drunkster
-DRUNKSTER, get drunk or DIE
+A drinking game where you choose to play or to drink.

-A drinking game made by Aster Pieters.
+DRUNKSTER, get drunk or DIE.

 To use drunkster: